Skip to main content

 • API: Set content_available to true.

 • Dashboard: Check Content available under “Send to Apple iOS”.
-This is applicable for all platforms and just tells our system that no message is being sent.
+Despite the label, this setting applies to all platforms and signals to OneSignal that no visible message is included.

 3